 Want to reduce your WordPress website loading time?

-Well, I’m sharing nine smart tricks that you could use right now to speed up a WordPress website.
+Well, I’m sharing ten proven steps to speed up any WordPress website.

 SML = ShoutMeLoud

 Even though I have done my best to make this tutorial as beginner-friendly as I could, it still requires your mindfulness to make most out of it.
 These days, not all WordPress website is the same.
 You might be using WordPress as a :

 - Learning management system

 - Corporate WordPress Website

 Or it could be something else.

 However, the majority of the methodology explained below is applied to all WordPress websites and some of them are used to a specific type of website.
 For example, at the later stage, I have shared in-depth of WordPress transient options, and this is more applicable to a membership site or any WordPress using WooCommerce or EDD.